nguyentrungduc134/Amazon-S3-multipart-API/README.md

 - Use CDK to deploy the backend to AWS.
 ##
         cdk deploy --context env="randnumber4"  --context urlExpiry="3600" --context functionTimeout="60"
 An additional context variable called "urlExpiry" can be used to set specific expiration time on the S3 presigned URL.
 The default value is set at 300 seconds (5 min).
-A new S3 bucket with the name "document-upload-bucket-randnumber" is created for storing the uploaded files, and the whitelistip value is used to allow API Gateway access from this IP address only.
+A new S3 bucket with the name "document-upload-bucket-randnumber" is created for storing the uploaded files.

 An additional context variable called "functionTimeout" can be used to set specific timeout for the AWS Lambda function responsible for generating presigned URLs.
 With a higher number of parts, timeouts may occur, but it can be extended as needed.